mdfw/wikiwalkback/README.md

 ### Possible future improvements:

-* Better presentation of final selection - would require a final fetch.
 * Popover on world cloud tags to give options to open the page on wikipedia or begin search with the topic of the word cloud tag (the current default).
 * Multiple language support for supported Wikipedia languages